dvahn/convrt.io/README.md

 # convrt.io

 Convrt.io is an alternative chatting interface for the messenger provided by LinkedIn.
 Along with a well arranged design, convrt.io offers the possibility to sort your different contacts via a labeling functionality.
-Getting and sending messages via LinkedIn is realized with the refreshing button on the top right.
+Getting and sending messages via LinkedIn is realized with the refreshing button on the top right, which calls a python script that scrapes the data from LinkedIn, using the Selenium framework.
 The long-term goal is to implement an intelligent assistant, which helps the user organizing his messaging as well as his appointment scheduling.

 The application is currently running inside several docker containers which are ready to be deployed on an AWS EC2 cloud instance.

 ## Running the project

-You can either run the project locally or deploy it to a cloud provider, such as AWS.
+You can either run the project locally, locally with Docker or deploy it to a cloud provider, such as AWS.
+Local deployment is recommended for bugfixing and testing issues, while delivering to the cloud is good for providing the program to others.

 ### Local deployment

+- Install npm on your system
+- Clone the repository
+- cd into the project folder
+- run `npm run dev` to launch the API
+- cd into the "client" folder
+- run `npm run serve` to launch the Vue.js frontend
+- to build, run `npm run build` which will create a "dist" folder
+- install "serve" by running `npm i -g serve`
+- deploy with `serve -s dist`

+### Local Docker deployment

 - Install and launch Docker on your system
 - Clone the project, start a terminal session and 'cd' into the project folder